 - Introduction to Working Group Discussions, (Dr Arjen Nauta, FrieslandCampina, NL)

 - Prebiotics, SCFAs and Human Health, (Prof. Robert Rastall, University of Reading, UK)

 The main themes addressed at the workshop and the related discussions will be summarised in a peer-reviewed publication.

 The workshop conclusion will provide guidance that facilitates the design, interpretation and evaluation of prebiotic and more general dietary fibres research.
 The consensus reached is intended to support the development of health claims (procedures) for prebiotics and dietary fibres which are endorsed by policy makers.
 Consequently, the workshop may trigger a future discussion on regulatory aspects.

 About ILSI Europe’s Prebiotics Task Force

-This event is made possible through the support from ILSI Europe’s Prebiotics Task Force.
-ILSI Europe’s Prebiotics Task Force is assessing the science supporting the use of prebiotics to rebalance and maintain health.
-More information about ILSI Europe’s Prebiotics Task Force and its activities could be found here.
+This event was made possible through the support from ILSI Europe's Prebiotics Task Force.
+ILSI Europe's Prebiotics Task Force is assessing the science supporting the use of prebiotics to rebalance and maintain health.
+More information about ILSI Europe's Prebiotics Task Force and its activities could be found here.

 Registration and Payment